containers/podman/docs/source/markdown/podman-build.1.md

 ### `.dockerignore`

-If the file .dockerignore exists in the context directory, `podman build` reads its contents.
+If the file .dockerignore exists in the context directory, `buildah copy` reads its contents.
+Use the `--ignorefile` flag to override .dockerignore path location.
 Podman uses the content to exclude files and directories from the context directory, when executing COPY and ADD directives in the Containerfile/Dockerfile

 Users can specify a series of Unix shell globals in a .dockerignore file to